 If you’re looking for a more scientific explanation, basically the UV lights from the sun break down the paper, causing discoloration in the material.
 The items you pick to put on your paper block the sun from reaching the paper, allowing it to stay the same color.

-No matter which way you understand it, you’re bound to have fun creating solar prints of your own.
+No matter which way you understand it, your kids are bound to have fun creating solar prints of their own.

 1. Sun paper or construction paper